adioshun/gitBook_DeepDrive/paper2017-squeezeseg.md

 	- 출력으로 ... outputs a **point-wise map of labels**, which is further refined by a CRF model.
 	- 분류 작업으로 ... **Instance-level labels** are then obtained by applying conventional clustering algorithms `(such asDBSCAN)` on points within a category.

-- To feed 3D point clouds to a 2D CNN, we adopt a spherical projection to transform sparse, irregularly distributed 3D point clouds todense, 2D grid representations.
+- 3D 데이터를 2D에 입력 하기 위하여 `To feed 3D point clouds to a 2D CNN, `
+	- we adopt a **spherical projection** to transform sparse, irregularly distributed 3D point clouds to dense, 2D grid representations.

+> 2D CNN을 쓰는건가?

 The proposed CNN model draws inspiration from SqueezeNet [12] and is carefully designed to reduce parameter size and computational complexity,with an aim to reduce memory requirements and achieve real-time inference speed for our target embeddedapplications.